 -

-Rotate “your spot” weekly to spread wear and keep cushions breaking in more evenly.
+Rotate your usual spot weekly to spread wear and keep cushions breaking in more evenly.

 -

-Vacuum tufting and seams regularly; small debris is harder to remove once it works into the folds.
+Vacuum tufting and seams regularly; small debris is harder to remove once it settles into folds and corners.

 -

-If you run warm, prioritize breathable upholstery and keep a throw as a light barrier during long sits.
+If you run warm, prioritize breathable upholstery and keep a throw nearby for longer sits.

 -